Difference between revisions of "Sadza" - Pindula

 |+

-Sadza is the staple food of Zimbabwe.
-It is made from Mielie Meal, which is a relatively coarse flour (much coarser than cornflour or cornstarch) made from Maize, pounded or put thorough a roller mill (hence it was sometimes called Roller Meal).
+Sadza (isitshwala in Ndebele) is the staple food of Zimbabwe.
+It is made from Mealie Meal, which is a relatively coarse flour (much coarser than cornflour or cornstarch) made from Maize, pounded or put thorough a roller mill (hence it was sometimes called Roller Meal).

 Maize meal is almost fine, and white in colour but behaves as a coarse flour.
 It is similar to corn meal, however corn meal (or polenta) is yellow in appearance.
 White maize is grown in Southern Africa, Yellow corn/maize is the common corn in North America.

-Closer to the equator, mielie meal is replaced or substituted with Cassava flour, to make the locally named equivalent of sadza.
+Closer to the equator, mielie meal is replaced or substituted with Cassava flour, to make the locally named equivalent of sadza/isitshwala.

 Recipes